reshmabidikar/reshmabidikar.github.io/2019/08/stream-api-allmatch-example.md

 }
 ```

 This code checks if all the numbers in the input stream are even.
 First, the code obtains a [Stream](https://docs.oracle.com/javase/8/docs/api/?java/util/stream/Stream.html) on the input ArrayList using the [stream()](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#stream--) method.
 Then the code invokes the [allMatch](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#allMatch-java.util.function.Predicate-)method on the stream instance.
-This method accepts a [Predicate](https://learnjava.co.in/java-8-predicate-example/) instance.[Predicate](https://learnjava.co.in/java-8-predicate-example/) is an in-built functional interface.
-Refer [this](https://learnjava.co.in/java-8-predicate-example/) blog post for a detailed [Predicate](https://learnjava.co.in/java-8-predicate-example/) example.
+This method accepts a [Predicate](https://reshmabidikar.github.io/2018/10/java-8-predicate-example.html) instance.[Predicate](https://reshmabidikar.github.io/2018/10/java-8-predicate-example.html) is an in-built functional interface.
 It has a method called [test](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html#test-T-).
 This method accepts an argument of any data type and returns a boolean.
-The above code implements the [Predicate](https://learnjava.co.in/java-8-predicate-example/) via a lambda expression.
-So the code passes each element in the input list to the [Predicate](https://learnjava.co.in/java-8-predicate-example/), checks if the number ieven and if so returns a boolean value accordingly.
+The above code implements the [Predicate](https://reshmabidikar.github.io/2018/10/java-8-predicate-example.html) via a lambda expression.
+So the code passes each element in the input list to the [Predicate](https://reshmabidikar.github.io/2018/10/java-8-predicate-example.html), checks if the number is even and if so returns a boolean value accordingly.

 So when you execute this code, it will print the following output: